clojureman/tldr/README.md

   A name bound in a `where` block is *only* visible in the code block immediately preceeding it.
 This is a *good thing*, because

-  > The less code you have to read in order to understand any given piece of a program, the better your chances are of succeding.
+  > The less code you have to read in order to understand any given piece of a program, the better your chances are of succeeding.

 ## But Wait ...
 There's More